 Studying Sociology has never been more valuable.
 We are living through times of enormous change and uncertainty – social, cultural, economic, political and ecological – and Britain is more divided than ever before.
 Our dedicated team will help you make sense of these changes and divisions, and their impact on individuals, communities and government.Dr Sarah CantPrincipal Lecturer, Sociology

-of our Sociology students were satisfied with their course.
+of our Sociology students were satisfied or very satisfied with their course.

 The Sociology team views assessment as part of the overall learning experience and so places an emphasis on providing frequent, detailed and personalised feedback.
 The course provides you with opportunities to test your understanding of the subject informally before you complete the formal assessments that count towards your final mark.
 Ongoing assessment and verbal feedback of your performance in group work, seminar discussions, tutorial sessions when requested, and written feedback on coursework will be used as a means of formative assessment.

-There is a formal or 'summative' assessment at the end of each module.
-A range of assessment methods is used, and these vary according to the modules.
+Formal or 'summative' assessment takes place during and at the end of each module.
+A range of assessment methods is used, and these vary between modules.
 The assessment methods include: essays, workbooks, annotated bibliographies, reflective logs, group presentations, reports, portfolios, dissertations, and written examinations.
 The grades from formal assessments count towards your module mark.